waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzle Mechanics & Key Discoveries

-- **Victory Road 1F - Western Platform:** Pushing the two boulders in this area clears a path to the steps at (6, 14), which allows access to the ladder at (2, 2).
-This path has been confirmed as a dead end for overall progression.
+- **Victory Road 1F - Western Platform:** This area contains the ladder to 2F at (2, 2).
+It is the only way to progress to the next floor, but it is inaccessible until the central barrier at (10, 13) is opened.
 - **Victory Road 2F - Western Trap:** This puzzle requires a two-step "prime and trigger" mechanic.
 Pushing the boulder onto the switch at (2, 17) primes the trap.
 Leaving the floor and re-entering triggers the event, opening the barrier at (8, 9) and (8, 10).
 - **Victory Road 3F - Hole Puzzle:** Pushing the boulder at (14, 13) south into the hole at (14, 15) causes it to drop to the floor below, affecting a puzzle there.

 # IV.
 Current Objectives & Hypotheses

 ## Victory Road 1F Puzzle
-- **Hypothesis:** Solving the boulder puzzles on the western and eastern platforms will open the central barrier at (10, 13), granting access to the rest of the floor.
+- **Primary Obstacle:** The central barrier at (10, 13) blocks access between the western and eastern halves of the floor.
+- **Failed Hypotheses:**
+  - Solving only the western boulder puzzles does not open the barrier.
+(Attempted multiple times)
+  - A 'prime and trigger' mechanic does not open the barrier.
+(Attempted once)
-- **Current Objective:** The western platform puzzle is confirmed to not be the primary path forward.
-The new priority is to solve the eastern boulder puzzle, which starts with the boulder at (15, 3) and the switch at (18, 14).
+- **Current Hypothesis:** The only remaining solution is to solve the eastern boulder puzzle (boulder at (15, 3), switch at (18, 14)).
+This will likely open the central barrier.
+- **Path Forward:** Once the barrier is open, the path to the next floor is via the ladder at (2, 2) on the western platform.

 # V. Future Development Ideas